Skip to main content

 Rating: 4.8/5

-Birdeye offers a robust platform to manage your company’s online reputation and various aspects of the customer experience.
+Birdeye offers a robust AI-enabled platform to manage your company’s online reputation and various aspects of the customer experience.
 It’s well-suited to the needs of local businesses seeking to monitor customer sentiments and provide a more consistent experience across customer touchpoints.

 Why I Picked Birdeye: This software made it onto my list because of its focus on customer feedback and review management.
 Users can monitor customer reviews and messages across multiple channels and manage their brand’s social media presence through the platform.
 It’s highly useful for keeping control over word-of-mouth referrals and local brand reputation.